Pixocoin/Pixo-Cash/README.md

 ## Development
 ### Build 0.0.0-beta03
-Pixo Classic is currently under development.
+Pixo Cash is currently under development.
 This version of the software will help with a majority attack (51% attack)!

 ## Getting Started